Phone-GWP-group

 What is the colour wheel, and how can you use it to attract customers?

-Graphic designers.
-Brand managers.
-Packaging designers.
-They all have one thing in common – an innate understanding of how using different colours can influence specific groups of consumers.
+Graphic designers, brand managers, and packaging designers all have one thing in common: an innate understanding of how different colours can influence specific consumer groups.

 The colour wheel allows for selecting colours that complement each other well.
-Also referred to as the colour circle, it indicates the relationships between primary, secondary and tertiary colours.
+Also known as the colour circle, it shows the relationships among primary, secondary, and tertiary colours.
 Colours on the opposite sides of the colour wheel are considered to work well together.
 Other methods, such as split complementary, analogous, or triadic colour selection, can achieve a range of different aesthetics.

 But how can you use the colour wheel to create successful packaging?